Luke 23: Verses 39–43

-One of the two thieves who die with Jesus reviles him, the other is saved by faith.
+One of the two thieves who die with Jesus reviles him, the other contemplates the justice of his own death sentence and appeals to Jesus to be "remembered" in the kingdom.
+The authors of the Geneva Bible (1599) note that the latter is "saved by faith".

 Verse 44

 Now it was about the sixth hour, and there was darkness over all the earth until the ninth hour.